 aligns with our general mission to promote the

 “observation, study, and conservation” of birds in

-deadline for applications was 3 April 2015.
+deadline for applications will be 1 April 2016.

-An ad-hoc committee comprised of
+For 2015, an ad-hoc committee comprised of

 Chris Butler, Rebecca Renfro, and Tim